moazim1993/BigData_Spark_Tutorial/Project/README.md

 raw_tweets.foreachRDD(writeRDD)
 ```

-The following line pre-processes the incoming tweets by applying an operation to each RDD in the DStream:
+Then, we pre-processes the incoming tweets by applying an operation to each RDD in the DStream:
 1. Split the string by whitespace
 ```
 clean_tweets = raw_tweets\